 In the past few years, many large corporations and international companies have relocated their business to Abu Dhabi.
 Expats with specialized knowledge and good language skills often find work with these companies.

 However, thorough research is a necessary prerequisite for working in Abu Dhabi.
 Embassies and consulates can provide further information and advice to prepare you for your job search abroad.
 As both Arabic and English are spoken in business, expats need to be fluent in at least one of these languages beforehand.

 Looking for a Job

 A good place to start is the job site of the government of Abu Dhabi, where companies can recruit employees.
 If you are hoping to work in Abu Dhabi, you can also make use of this resource to find open positions in the emirate and conduct a comprehensive job search.

 In addition to that, different government entities advertise open positions directly on their websites.
 The Ministry of Presidential Affairs’ website offers an e-recruitment service (in Arabic) for submitting applications.

-Private recruitment agencies in Abu Dhabi which specialize in recruiting foreign personnel are an alternative to the traditional job search.
+Private recruitment agencies in Abu Dhabi which specialize in recruiting international personnel are an alternative to the traditional job search.
 Here, applicants submit their documents via email and will be contacted for an interview when the agency has found a suitable job opening.
 The recruitment agency charges companies a fee for the successful placement of a candidate.
 For applicants, however, the service should be free of charge.

 Unfortunately, some agencies take the unprofessional route and try to make some extra cash on the back of those eager to work in the number one expatriate destination in the world.
 Therefore it is important to be alert if a recruitment agency tries to collect additional fees.
-Expats should report this agency to the labor department immediately.
+You should report this agency to the labor department immediately.